 I usually leave articles or videos for students to read and discuss with the sub.
 Check your government’s website to see if they have any free food guide activities.

-Depending on the riles of your school, the sub can continue with the P.E. unit or have the students participate in games such as Capture The Flag.
-Some places have strict regulations about P.E. activities for subs so ensure you check with your administrator.
+Depending on the rules of your school, the sub can continue with the P.E. unit or have the students participate in games such as Capture The Flag.
+Some places have strict regulations about P.E. activities for subs, so ensure you check with your administrator.

 Drama can be very difficult for a sub to teach.
-Leave a structured activity like a drama circle or a game-like charades.
-Alternately, leave a video of a play for the students to watch and analyze.
+Leave a structured activity like a drama circle or a game like charades.
+Alternatively, leave a video of a play for the students to watch and analyze.

-If you have to give another teacher their prep i.e. primary class coverage leave something for the sub like a picture book with a follow-up activity like quick writing and drawing response, colouring, or a word search.
+If you have to give another teacher their prep, e.g. primary class coverage, leave something for the sub, like a picture book with a follow-up activity like quick writing and drawing response, colouring, or a word search.
 I would make these follow-up activities very generic that can be used with any picture book.

 Flipped Classroom Model

-If your students are already using a digital LMS like Google Classroom, Teams or Canva you could upload any daily lessons into that program and schedule them to release on the day of your absence.
-I have made Screencast videos and uploaded them to Google Classroom so all my sub has to do is monitor the tech usage and student safety.
-Learn more about flipped classroom tools here.
+If your students are already using a digital LMS like Google Classroom, Teams, or Canva, you could upload any daily lessons into that program and schedule them to release on the day of your absence.
+I have made Screencast videos and uploaded them to Google Classroom, so all my sub has to do is monitor the tech usage and student safety.
+Learn more about flipped classroom tools that you can use for your middle school sub plans here.

-Middle School Sub Plans: Use these ready-to-go no-prep sub plans for middle school ELA classes.
-All the teacher needs to do is upload the sub plans to a secure online location and then students can complete the engaging before, during, and after reading/viewing activities.
-These sub plans can also be used as asynchronous work, independent classwork, homework, or fast finisher activities.
-Students will learn about a variety of high-interest topics such as:
+Use these ready-to-go no-prep Middle School Sub Plans for ELA classes.
+All the teacher needs to do is upload the sub plans to a secure online location, and then students can complete the engaging before, during, and after reading/viewing activities.
+These middle school sub plans can also be used as asynchronous work, independent classwork, homework, or fast-finisher activities.
+Students will learn about a variety of high-interest topics, such as: